 2005/06: semi-finals (having transferred from UEFA Champions League third qualifying round)

 2004/05: round of 16

 Just by having a quick look, you will realise how much pressure you’ll be under.

 Expectations and Philosophy

-My plans were slightly different however: to rebuild the squad, reach Champions League Group Stage this season and win the league to ensure Champions League presence next season and a stable cash flow.
+My plans were slightly different, however: to rebuild the squad, reach the Champions League Group Stage this season and win the league to ensure Champions League presence next season and a stable cash flow.

 Normally, you shouldn’t have these expectations as a professional.
 Generally, when you decide to rebuild a squad you are aware your performances will suffer.
 And considering how much Steaua is underrated in the game compared to Astra, this becomes even more difficult.
 But I decided to try and stretch the game limits.

 How would you rate this player?